Dadido3/D3config/README.md

 # D3config [![Build Status](https://travis-ci.com/Dadido3/D3config.svg?branch=master)](https://travis-ci.com/Dadido3/D3config)

 > :warning: This library was formerly called `configdb`.
-> You may need to update your import paths and `go.mod` files from `github.com/Dadido3/configdb` to `github.com/Dadido3/D3config`.
+> You may need to do the following adjustments:
+> - Change your import paths and `go.mod` entry from `github.com/Dadido3/configdb` to `github.com/Dadido3/D3config`.
-> Also, the package name changed from `configdb` to `config`.
+> - Change any package name from `configdb` to `config`.
+> - Change any struct tag key from `cdb` to `conf`.

-This is a small library to handle hierarchical configuration values.
+This is a small library for handling hierarchical configuration values.
-The main principle is that configuration values are loaded from storage objects (E.g. YAML files.
-See [Storage interface](storage.go) if you want to implement custom sources.).
+The main principle is that the configuration values are loaded from storage objects, like YAML or JSON files.
-If there are multiple storage objects, their value hierarchies are merged into one tree prioritized by the order of your storage sources.
+If there are multiple storage objects, their hierarchies are merged into a single tree that you can easily read from and written to.

-Configuration values can be modified, either temporarily until the next program start, or permanently.
-In this case, the library will write the changes back to the first storage object that you have defined.
+Configuration values can be modified at runtime, either from the outside by editing the source files, or from within an application.
+In the latter case, the library writes the changes back to the first storage object you defined.

+You can implement your own storage type by implementing the [Storage interface](storage.go).

 ## Features

 - Marshal & unmarshal any structures or types.
 - Support of encoding.TextMarshaler and encoding.TextUnmarshaler interfaces.
 - Can handle multiple configuration files.
 They are merged into one tree prioritized by order. (e.g. user settings, default, ...)
-- Has several storage types (JSON files, YAML files), and you can add your own storage types.
+- Has several storage types (JSON files, YAML files), and you can implement your own storage types.
 - Changes are saved to disk automatically, and changes on disk are loaded automatically.
-- Listen for changes to the tree or child elements of the tree by defining a callback function.
+- Listeners for tree/value changes can be registered.
 - Safe against power loss while writing files to disk.
-- Thread-safe and deadlock proof by design.
+- Thread-safe by design.

 ## Current state